BACK TO HOME PAGE .

 (For more information about ions and particles theres a lengthy discussion at the bottom of the 'Making CS.
 FAQ's' page)

-A TDS (Total Dissolved Solids) meter is an extremely handy addition to your colloidal silver kit.
-It measures the initial purity of commercial or home distilled water, and provides a useful guide to the final ionic PPM (Parts Per Million) of your colloidal silver.
-Its also very handy for testing the quality of your mains water, rain water or bore water.
+A TDS (Total Dissolved Solids) meter can be a handy addition to your colloidal silver kit.
+It measures the initial purity of commercial or home distilled water, and provides a rough indication (i.e. UP TO ABOUT 20 PPM) of your 'drinking strength' colloidal silver.
+A meter is also very handy for testing the quality of your mains water, rain water or bore water.

-Note 1.
-All TDS meters measure the conductivity of dissolved charged Ag+ IONS only, then they convert that reading to an estimated PPM.
-They cannot detect or measure PARTICLES (colloids) as these are not actually dissolved and therefore they are non-conductive.
+All TDS/ppm meters work by measuring the electrical conductivity of the water.
+Then they convert that reading to an estimate of the amount of dissolved ions in the water.
+This estimate is then displayed as PPM (or parts per million).
+Only the dissolved ions in the water are conductive so a meter is only estimating the PPM of the IONS.
+They cannot detect or measure the ions that have combined to form PARTICLES (also known as colloids) as these are not actually dissolved and therefore they are non-conductive.
 In clear colloidal silver it is generally assumed that the IONIC component will constitute 85% to 95% of the TOTAL PPM.
 The PARTICLE component, even though it is not measurable by the TDS, would be an additional 5 to 15%.
 (That's assuming you started with pure water with a near zero reading).
-The Tyndall Effect described at the bottom of this page is the simple indicator of the presence of the colloidal particles.
+The Tyndall Effect described at the bottom of this page is the simple indicator of the presence of the particles in the water that the meter cannot detect.

-Note 2.
-All TDS meters are factory calibrated to provide an estimated PPM for the most common dissolved ion, sodium chloride (salt) not colloidal silver.
-But salt is twice as conductive as silver ions, so when using a TDS meter to estimate the ionic PPM of stabilised colloidal silver, the recommended practice is to double the reading on the meter because it has taken twice as many silver ions to reach that same level of conductivity.
-So, for example, if the TDS meter says 6 then your actual ionic silver PPM is probably closer to 12 ppm.
+All TDS meters are factory calibrated to provide an estimated PPM for the most common dissolved ion; sodium chloride (salt), not colloidal silver.
+But salt is about twice as conductive as silver ions, so when using a TDS meter to estimate the ionic PPM of COLLOIDAL SILVER the recommended practice is to multiply the reading on the meter by 2 to 2.5 times because it has actually taken at least twice as many silver ions to reach the level of conductivity indicated on the meter.
+So, for example, if the TDS meter says 6 then your actual ionic silver PPM is probably between 12 to 15 ppm.
 ALL TDS METERS work as described here!
-So if anyone tells you you can simply read a colloidal silver strength directly off the dial of a TDS meter, they dont know what they are talking about.
+So if anyone tells you you can simply read a colloidal silver strength directly off the dial of a TDS meter they dont know what they are talking about.

-Note 3.
-TDS meters (and EC meters such as COM100 below) cannot distingish between silver ions and various other types of impurities, so to use them for measuring colloidal silver you must start with pure water.
+TDS meters (and EC meters such as COM100 below) cannot distingish between silver ions (Ag+) and various other types of common impurities such as dissolved salt.
+So to use any meter for measuring colloidal silver you must start with pure water that contains no impurities.

 You can read more about PPM and TDS meters on our 'Making CS.
 FAQs' page.